Taxation of international executives

 Not directly, but information may be shared between the two groups.

-Generally, an assignee is considered a non-resident of Canada for tax purposes when he/she is repatriated to his/her home country and all primary residential ties with Canada are severed and established in that home country.
-For the part of the tax year the assignee is a resident of Canada for tax purposes, income from all sources, both inside and outside Canada, should be reported on the Canadian tax return.
-After leaving Canada, the assignee should be treated as a non-resident, provided most, if not all, ties with Canada have been eliminated and
+Generally, an assignee is considered a non-resident of Canada for tax purposes when they are repatriated to their home country/territory and all primary residential ties with Canada are severed and established in that home country/territory.
+For the part of the calendar year the assignee is a resident of Canada for tax purposes, income from all sources, both inside and outside Canada, should be reported on the Canadian tax return.
+After leaving Canada, the assignee should be treated as a non-resident, provided most, if not all, ties with Canada have been eliminated and established with the jurisdiction where the assignee is purportedly resident.
+Non-residents are only subject to Canadian tax on income received from Canadian sources.
+Deferred compensation such as bonuses, stock options and Restricted Share Units related to the Canadian assignment may still be taxable in Canada when received by a former assignee subsequent to their departure from Canada.

 An assignee must file a Canadian tax return if:

-Do the taxation authorities in Canada adopt the economic employer approach to interpreting Article 15 of the OECD treaty?
+Do the taxation authorities in Canada adopt the economic employer approach to interpreting Article 15 of the Organisation for Economic Co-operation and Development (OECD) treaty?
 If no, are the taxation authorities in Canada considering the adoption of this interpretation of economic employer in the future?2

 Most of Canada’s tax treaties adopt the economic employer approach.

 Are there a de minimus number of days before the local taxation authorities will apply the economic employer approach?
-If yes, what is the de minimus number of days
+If yes, what is the de minimus number of days?3

 What categories are subject to income tax in general situations?